 All applications should be submitted through the APPA CAS portal.
 Questions can be directed to firstname.lastname@example.org or to the faculty mentor of the position(s) in which you are interested.
 Some of our fellowship positions may have additional application requirements that are detailed in the descriptions of the positions.

 (For all fellowships except Neuropsychology)

 Fellows receive a salary of 65,000 in year 1, in bi-weekly paychecks.
-All employees and fellow trainees of Children’s Hospital of Philadelphia provides a generous benefits package, including multiple options for individual health insurance coverage that becomes available upon completion of the first 30 days of postdoctoral fellowship training.
-At this time, fellows may choose to purchase health insurance for a spouse or dependent(s) through one of the available group plan options.
-We strongly recommend that fellows continue pre-existing individual health insurance coverage through the first 30 days of the Psychology Fellowship Training Program.
+All employees and fellow trainees of Children’s Hospital of Philadelphia are eligible for individual health insurance via group plans after 30 days of employment status.
+At this time, Fellows may elect to purchase health insurance for themselves, a spouse and/or dependent(s) through one of the available group plan options.
+We advise all Fellows to continue pre-existing individual health insurance coverage through the first 30 days of the Psychology Fellowship Training Program.
 Fellows are also given a 1,000 Stipend for Professional development/conference travel.

 Consistent with Children's Hospital policies, fellows cannot provide clinical services to the public outside of Hospital activities.
 All other outside professional activities must be discussed with and approved by your mentor and the director of Fellowship Training.

 - Main CHOP Hospital Campus (inpatient and outpatient buildings) located at 34th and Civic Center Blvd., Philadelphia PA

 - Department of Child and Adolescent Psychiatry and Behavioral Sciences Outpatient Center at 4601 Market Street, Philadelphia

 - Autism and ADHD Fellows also complete rotations at the Center for Autism Research (CAR) or other research groups at the Roberts Center for Pediatric Research, 2716 South Street, Philadelphia, PA location.